microsoft/MSIX-PackageSupportFramework/README.md

 PSF allows the user to hide the PowerShell window for both the starting script and ending script.
 To do so add `"showWindow": true` to the script object.
 The default behavior is to hide the window.

 ### Running the script once
 PSF allows the starting script and the ending script to be run once per application version.
-To enable this run once feature, add `"runOnce" : true` to any script object.
+To enable this run once feature, add the configuration item `"runOnce" : true` to any script object.
 Adding this indicates that the script should only execute once per package version lifetime for each user.
-The default value for this pair is false.
+The default value for this configuration item is false.

 ### Timeout
 Both the starting script and ending script support timeouts in seconds.
 Timeouts are optional.